ArhanChaudhary/qter/media/paper/paper.typ

     [$=>$], [$D^(-1) (D A B C) D = A B C D$],
 )]

-forms an equivalence class based on all the rotations of sequences that are all guaranteed to be solutions to the Cycle Combination Solver.
+forms an equivalence class based on all the rotations of sequences that are all solutions to the Cycle Combination Solver.
 The key is to search a single representative sequence in this equivalence class to avoid duplicate work.
 We choose the representative as the lexicographically minimal sequence because this restriction is easy to embed in IDA\* search through a simple modification to the recursive algorithm @sequence-symmetry-impl.
 Furthermore, we take advantage of the fact that the shortest sequence can never start and end with the moves in the same move class.
 Otherwise, the end could be rotated to the start and combined together, contradicting the shortest sequence assumption.
 Although this optimization only applies to the last depth in IDA\*, it turns out to be surprisingly effective because most of the time is spent there.

 We enhance the speed of puzzle operations through the use of puzzle-specific SIMD.
 When the Cycle Combination Solver puzzle is the Rubik's Cube, we use a SIMD-optimized compacted representation, enabling for specialized SIMD algorithms to compose two Rubik's Cube states @qter-simd2 and test for a Cycle Combination Solver solution @qter-simd1.
 They have both been disassembled and highly optimized at the instruction level.
 We leave the precise details at the prescribed references; they are outside of the scope of this article.